Samarth-Godara/AgriResponse/README.md

 # AgriResponse
-Repository for dataset, models and question bank developed in the study of AgriResponse.
+Repository for dataset, models and question bank developed in the AgriResponse study.

 Link to download the developed knowledge base :